mvolkmann/blog/src/webassembly.md

 ## WASM Instructions

+TODO: Consider deleting this table if it just duplicates what is explained later.

 | Operation                                  | Instruction Syntax                                            |
 | ------------------------------------------ | ------------------------------------------------------------- |
 | define function                            | `func [{name}] {parameters} {return-type} {body}`             |